oitzujoey/duck-lisp/README.md

 * Error reporting is horrible.
 It will likely stay this way.
 * There are no debug features other than a disassembler.
 * Macros are unhygienic due to the inability of closures to be passed from the compilation VM to the runtime VM.
-* The C FFI isn't great.
-Use at your own risk.
+Thus the lisp-2.

 ## Examples

 ### Building

-You can ignore compile flags, but in case you want them, here are all of them:

-To enable parenthesis inference and compile-time arity checks, configure the project with `cmake .. -DUSE_PARENTHESIS_INFERENCE=ON` instead of `cmake ..`.
-To build with shared libraries, set `-DBUILD_SHARED_LIBS=ON` as with the option above.
-To use DuckLib's memory allocator instead of the system's, set `-DUSE_DUCKLIB_MALLOC=ON`.
-It is intended to be possible to use duck-lisp without the standard library if necessary.
-Duck-lisp is not quite in a state where it will work without the standard library, but if you want to try compiling without support the option is `USE_STDLIB=OFF`.
-Advanced option: `NO_OPTIMIZE_JUMPS=ON`
-Advanced option: `NO_OPTIMIZE_PUSHPOPS=ON`
-If you need maximum performance out of the compiler, then `USE_DATALOGGING=ON` might be helpful. `duckLisp-dev` is setup to print the data collected when this flag is enabled.

 ```bash
 git clone --recurse-submodules https://github.com/oitzujoey/duck-lisp